 Simple things such as volunteering to pick litter in your local area will make a huge difference to native wildlife.
 Discarded plastic ends up in our oceans and can be life-threatening to marine life.
-Birds, fish, turtles, and seals have all been found caught up in plastic from beer cans, milk cartons, and plastic bags.
+Birds, fish, turtles, and seals have all been caught up in plastic from beer cans, milk cartons, and plastic bags.
 The more we focus on responsible removal of rubbish and recycling plastics, the less ends up in our oceans.

 You can also find volunteer placements at rescue centers that care for wild animals caught in poachers’ snares, young animals orphaned due to the loss of their mother, and animals taken in due to habitat loss.
-Volunteer not only helps the animals at the centers, but you can also help to raise awareness in your local community to prevent the same thing from happening to more animals.
+Volunteer not only helps the animals at the centers, but you can also help raise awareness in your local community to prevent the same thing from happening to more animals.

 Adopting animals from local zoos, wildlife parks, and charities gives them vital funding to continue their conservation efforts for wild animals.
-Whether it is to stop poaching, logging, or reducing carbon emissions, adopting animals goes a long way to ensuring these projects can achieve their goals and protect more animals from extinction.
+Whether to stop poaching, logging, or reducing carbon emissions, adopting animals goes a long way to ensuring these projects can achieve their goals and protect more animals from extinction.

-You can do this from your own backyard for local wildlife.
-Planting nectar-rich or pollen-rich plants will help to provide vital resources for local bees.
+You can do this from your backyard for local wildlife.
+Planting nectar-rich or pollen-rich plants will help provide vital resources for local bees.
 Without bees, our food supplies would be in serious trouble.
-Bees and other insects pollinate approximately 70% of the world’s crops, so protecting them is vital to our own future.
+Bees and other insects pollinate approximately 70% of the world’s crops, so protecting them is vital to our future.

 Installing a bird feeder or nectar feeder will allow all manner of wild critters to find food, even during the winter months when seeds, nuts, and berries are no longer available.
-There are hundreds of species of birds native to North America facing extinction due to loss of resources.
+There are hundreds of species of birds native to North America facing extinction due to the loss of resources.
 One bird feeder can provide nourishment for hundreds of animals in your neighborhood.